fredsjy/PRED/README.md

 ./img_cap : including the .py files and the intermediate files produced by the code and using in the code

-./img_cap/recette-code.ipynb : jupyter notebook, including the explanation of the files and the all source code
+./img_cap/recette-code.ipynb : jupyter notebook, including the explanation of the files and all source code